hunterhogan/updateCitation/README.md

 # updateCitation

-A tool to automatically update citation files (CITATION.cff) in a repository based on metadata from `pyproject.toml`, GitHub releases, and PyPI releases.
+updateCitation is a Python tool that automates the maintenance of citation metadata in software projects.
+It helps researchers and developers ensure their work is properly citeable while maintaining consistent metadata across different platforms.

-## Features
+## Key Features

-- Automatically updates `CITATION.cff` files.
+- Automatic generation and updates of CITATION.cff files
-- Extracts metadata from `pyproject.toml`.
+- Seamless integration with Python package metadata from pyproject.toml
-- Retrieves release information from GitHub.
+- Synchronization with GitHub release information
-- Fetches package information from PyPI.
+- Integration with PyPI package metadata
-- Ensures citation files are up-to-date with the latest project information.
+- Validation of citation metadata format
+- GitHub Actions support for automated updates

 ## Installation